-PRP - Platelet Rich Plasma Therapy in Hair Restoration
+PRP - Platelet Rich Plasma therapy in hair restoration

-While studies are slowing being published in the medical literature on the success of PRP, the hair restoration community remains cautious about making claims for hair restoration using exclusively PRP.
+While studies are slowly being published in the medical literature on the success of PRP, the hair restoration community remains cautious about making claims for hair restoration using exclusively PRP.
 In a recent study published in Dermatologic Surgery, physicians in Korea published data supporting the clinical application of PRP in hair restoration.

 How does PRP work?

-Human blood contains mesenchymal stem cells, and autologous blood products that contain essential and specific growth factors that assist in tissue regeneration and healing.
+Human blood contains mesenchymal stem cells and autologous blood products that contain essential and specific growth factors that assist in tissue regeneration and healing.
 Published medical literature from Europe and the United States confirms the safety and use of PRP therapy.
-It has been used a medial adjunct therapy for over two decades for skin and wound healing.
+It has been used as a medial adjunct therapy for over two decades for skin and wound healing.

-PRP therapy has established itself to be effective as a medical treatment modality in the specialty fields of oral surgery, neurosurgery, plastic and cosmetic surgery, sports medicine and orthopedics.
+PRP therapy has established itself to be effective as a medical treatment modality in the specialty fields of oral surgery, neurosurgery, plastic and cosmetic surgery, sports medicine, and orthopedics.
 It has been used extensively in these specialties for the last twenty years with generally positive outcomes and success.
 In the field of hair restoration, evidence supports PRP therapy as a promising treatment option to promote hair growth.
 No claim can be made of its efficacy.
-While PRP is in the early stages of scientific research in hair restoration, PRP is not meant to replace current FDA approved therapies such as DHT blockers and Minoxidil.
+While PRP is in the early stages of scientific research in hair restoration, PRP is not meant to replace current FDA-approved therapies such as DHT blockers and Minoxidil.
 But it is a promising non-surgical therapeutic option for those patients with hair loss.